getcarina/getcarina.com/_posts/2015-12-08-decoding-the-pipboy-database-with-vault-community.md

 authorIsRacker: true
 ---

-In only a few days, the full protocol from Fallout 4 was decoded, and several packages for interacting with the Fallout 4 server have been posted:
+After making a post about [discovering running Fallout 4 servers and relaying them], in only a few days, the full protocol from Fallout 4 was decoded.
+Several packages for interacting with the Fallout 4 server have been posted:

 * Node.js - [pipboylib](https://github.com/robcoindustries/pipboylib)